souvikautoqa/ZomatoAPITest/Readme.md

 g)  Step definitions: Contains implementations of cucumber steps, interacts with business flows

+<b>Run:</b>
-Run: Clone the project and run command - mvn test
+	Clone the project and run command - mvn test

+<b>Reports:</b>
-Reports: Default cucumber report will be generated in target/cucumber-reports
+        Default cucumber report will be generated in target/cucumber-reports